 ports as outlined in the TeamSpeak tutorials.

-TeamSpeak 3 is Beta software but has more features and
+TeamSpeak 3 is now out of Beta and has more features and

 advantages than TeamSpeak 2.
 A NON-PROFIT LICENSE can